-- To facilitate student adaptation to challenging coursework
+- Facilitate student adaptation to challenging coursework.

 The program is free.
 The amount of tutoring provided is based upon individual differences and may vary from short-term assistance in one subject to long-term assistance across numerous subjects.
 The tutors are advanced medical students with an interest in helping fellow students, who have also demonstrated a high level of competency in the course(s) to be tutored.